Total Funding Available in FY 2013: $83,716,813

 DHS has identified critical infrastructure assets of national concern through the Top Transit Asset List (TTAL).
 Critical infrastructure assets are those vital to the functionality and continuity of a major transit system that their incapacitation or destruction would have a debilitating effect on security, national economic security, public health or safety, or any combination thereof.
 With the creation of the TTAL, DHS can now target funding to the remediation of those assets on the list in an informed and risk-based approach.

-DHS will also identify priority project types and placed them into groups based on their effectiveness to reduce risk.
+DHS has also identified priority project types and placed them into groups based on their effectiveness to reduce risk.
 These groups have been prioritized based upon departmental priorities and their ability to strengthen security on a system-wide level, to strengthen security to critical infrastructure assets, and to reduce the risk of catastrophic events and consequences.